shawnbanasick/eq_web_configurator/README.md

 ## Installation Instructions - Microsoft Windows

-#### I haven't certified the application with Microsoft so it will give a warning on first start-up.
+#### I haven't certified the application with Microsoft so it will give a warning on first start-up

 &nbsp;&nbsp;&nbsp;1.
 Double click the downloaded file.